 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-As at September 30, 2013, accounts payable and accrued liabilities of \$32,087 (December 31, 2012: \$154,258) are due in the fourth quarter of 2013.
-As at September 30, 2013, the Company has sufficient cash and amounts receivable in order to meets these current liabilities and obligations.
-The Company has sufficient cash resources to fund its upcoming six months forecasted expenditures.
+As at March 31, 2014, accounts payable and accrued liabilities of \$32,087 are due in the second quarter of 2014.
+As at March 31, 2014, the Company has sufficient cash and amounts receivable in order to meets these current liabilities and obligations.